This post may contain affiliate links.

-This unique Southern dish is rumored to have started as a joke which ended up being tasty enough to be taken seriously.
+Also called “Boloney Cake”, this unique Southern dish is rumored to have started as a joke which ended up being tasty enough to be taken seriously.
 By simply layering slices of bologna with seasoned cream cheese, you’ll create a structure that looks quite a bit like a cake.
-Serve with crackers or toast.

 - Bologna: Use your preferred variety of bologna for this recipe.
 You can also substitute bologna for another cold-cut deli meat such as salami or ham.
 Most varieties of thicker sliced deli meat should work for this recipe.

-- Cream Cheese: Make sure to soften your cream cheese before cooking.
+- Cream Cheese: Make sure to soften your cream cheese ahead of time.

 - Onion Powder: Onion powder adds flavor to your cream cheese to make the finished product even tastier.
 You may also use garlic powder or Italian seasoning blend.

 Making bologna cake isn’t difficult, but it does take some time and patience to layer bologna slices and cream cheese mixture.
 Here’s how it goes:

 First, make the filling and “frosting”.
 Mix together the room temperature cream cheese with onion powder.

 Next, assemble the layers.
 Pat dry one slice of bologna slice with paper towels and place it on a plate.
 Spread about 1 tablespoon of cream cheese mixture between each layer.
 Repeat until you use up all the bologna slices.

 Finally, frost the cake and decorate it.
 Spread more cream cheese mixture onto the side of the bologna cake, and decorate it with an optional cheese whiz.